 The map reflects sampling results for suspected or confirmed HAB events reported to DEP; there may be other HABs occurring in NJ not shown here.
 HABs previously confirmed at a waterbody during the recreational season may persist or reoccur during the winter and caution should be taken.
 If you see a suspected HAB, avoid it & report it.
 In the case of a suspected bloom, people, pets and livestock should avoid contact with discolored water or water that has algae scums on the surface.
 Do not drink or consume the water.
 Do not eat fish from the waterbody.
 If there is contact with the water, rinse off as soon as possible with fresh water and seek medical or veterinary assistance if people or animals are experiencing adverse health effects after being exposed to a bloom.

 To review HAB events from 2020 and afterwards, click on the "Data Download" link at the bottm of the HAB Events Map.
-To see older data from the 2017, 2018, or 2019 seasons, click on the Historic HAB Events link on the left side of this page.
+To see older data from the 2017, 2018, or 2019 HAB seasons, click on the Historic HAB Events link on the left side of this page.